rocket-pool/rocketpool/docs/rocket-pool/staking.rst

 32 ETH deposits create minipools which can begin staking and earning rewards immediately - user-deposited ETH is assigned to them later, and you are refunded the extra 16 ETH back to your node account.

 Running a node in the Rocket Pool network is a long-term committment, as withdrawing a validator's balance will not be possible until phase 2 of the Eth 2.0 rollout.
-Rocket Pool provides an option for node operators to exit and gain access to their share of a validator's balance (in the form of nETH) before phase 2, but only after a long delay.
+Rocket Pool provides an option for node operators to exit and gain access to their share of a validator's balance (in the form of :ref:`nETH <rocket-pool-reward-tokens-neth>`) before phase 2, but only after a long delay.
 Therefore, it is not reccommended to run a node unless you can commit to doing so over a long time period.